 5 Matching Questions

-- c if you have committed two violations of an out-of-service order in a ten-year period.
+- d if you have committed three or more violations of an out-of-service orders in a ten year period.

 5 Multiple Choice Questions

-- for your third violation of a railroad-highway grade crossing violation
+- for your first violation of a railroad-highway grade crossing violation

 5 True/False Questions